lehtisa/tuni_meep_doc/docs/source/introduction.rst

 The main applications of Meep are photonic and optics simulations made using FDTD.
-When compared to the finite element method (FEM), another popular method that is used by many programs, the FDTD method is much more simple.
+When compared to the finite element method (FEM), another popular method that is used by many programs, the FDTD method is much simpler.
 FEM can solve very complex problems, but requires more complex software as a result.
 FDTD method is therefore good enough for more simple problems, but still has some flexibility for more complex problems.

 To bring up some disadvantages, Meep cannot be installed natively on Windows,